RBC Capital Mkts lifts Medtronic plc [MDT] price estimate. Who else is bullish?

 MDT stock trade performance evaluation

-Medtronic plc [MDT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.30.
-With this latest performance, MDT shares gained by 5.66% in over the last four-week period, additionally sinking by -10.01% over the last 6 months – not to mention a drop of -15.94% in the past year of trading.
+Medtronic plc [MDT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.66.
+With this latest performance, MDT shares gained by 1.89% in over the last four-week period, additionally sinking by -9.50% over the last 6 months – not to mention a drop of -19.30% in the past year of trading.

 Medtronic plc [MDT]: An insightful look at the core fundamentals